How to contact us if you need support

 For help, counselling and peer support just call 0330 123 1245 and you will have the choice of speaking to a counsellor or the details of a doctor advisor who you can call directly.
 These services are available to all doctors and medical students.

-BMA Counselling is staffed by professional telephone counsellors 24 hours a day, 7 days a week.
-They are all members of the British Association for Counselling and Psychotherapy and are bound by strict codes of confidentiality and ethical practice.
-You can even choose to remain anonymous when you call.
+Our counselling service is staffed by professional telephone counsellors, 24 hours a day, seven days a week.
+All counsellors are members of the British Association for Counselling and Psychotherapy and are bound by strict codes of confidentiality and ethical practice.

-By seeking constructive and supportive help from the service, you may identify ways of addressing the root causes of your problem, develop strategies to reduce the impact of the consequences and rebuild your self-confidence.
+By seeking constructive and supportive help from our counsellors, you may identify ways of addressing the root causes of your problem, develop strategies to reduce the impact of the consequences and rebuild self-confidence.

 Doctor Advisor Service

 The Doctor Advisor Service runs alongside BMA counselling, giving doctors in distress or difficulty the choice of speaking in confidence to another doctor.
 It's peer support with an emotional focus.
 If you wish to speak to a doctor advisor you will be given the name of a doctor to contact and details of their availability.